Smart Customer Workflows That Actually Work

 - Interchangeability.
 One of the biggest benefits of having customer success workflows in your operation is the ease with which you may swap people in and out of your business.
 (That’s vital when you consider the historically high turnover in customer service positions.)
 Once you have a ticketing system in place, the new employee can swiftly be trained to follow the standard operating procedures and your company won’t miss a beat.

 Ultimately, organizations that implement customer service processes create a better customer experience.
-And any time you raise the customer experience, you can expect to achieve better results with higher customer retention rates, lower churn rates and improved customer satisfaction (CSAT) scores.
+Any time you raise the customer experience, you can expect to achieve better results with higher customer retention rates, lower churn rates, improved customer sentiment, and improved customer service metrics (CSAT) scores.

 According to a recent Adobe Digital Trends Study, companies that “prioritized and effectively managed customer experience were three times as likely than their peers to have significantly exceeded their top business goals” – a testament to the power of workflows and systems.